 Tip #89: Don't get cynical

 In any company, there will always be those who undervalue compliance, who are cynical or sceptical of the benefits.
 You know it, right?
 Seek out your enemies and win them around.
 As the saying goes, keep your friends close and your enemies closer.

 Tip #90: Develop your personal brand

 Hold a brainstorming session with your colleagues.
 How does the rest of the company see you?
-Are you police officer, company auditor, imposter, blocker, confidante or a trusted partner?
+Are you a police officer, company auditor, imposter, blocker, confidante or a trusted partner?
 Try the same game across the company.
 There can be cynicism or scepticism towards Compliance, who are generally seen as 'square' or 'uptight'.
-So reinvent yourself - go for a rebrand or makeover.
+So, reinvent yourself - go for a rebrand or makeover.
 Improve your image and challenge perceptions.

 Tip #91: Be creative & innovative

 If it's not working, try something different.
 Don't try to fix the 'same old' problems with the 'same old' solutions.
 New risks and challenges may be better managed by doing things differently.
 Keep informed and look for creative and innovative solutions instead.
 Find out what others are doing in your sector and where you can do better.

 Tip #92: Be someone who makes a difference